-Before matriculating into the INI, you must complete an academic integrity module and read, sign, and return the Academic Integrity form to the INI Academic Affairs Office (AAO).
+Familiarize yourself with the University Policy on Academic Integrity, which is detailed in the Academic Integrity section.
+This policy includes university expectations around academic integrity and provides definitions of cheating, plagiarism and unauthorized assistance.
+As part of the INI Graduate Onboarding course, you must complete an academic integrity module and read, sign, and submit the Academic Integrity form to the INI Academic and Student Services team.
 Infractions that occur in the summer semester prior to matriculation will count as a first offense by the INI.